buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/helm-chart.md

 ```

 Follow notes from the installation output to get connection details and password.
-The DNS name of the mongo as set with Bitnami is `tyk-mongo-mongodb.tyk.svc.cluster.local`
+The DNS name of your MongoDB as set with Bitnami is `tyk-mongo-mongodb.tyk.svc.cluster.local`
 You can update them in your local `values.yaml` file under `mongo.mongoURL`
 Alternatively, you can use `--set` flag to set it in Tyk installation.